newatoms/beta/_private/market-research/english-market-research-en.md

 ## Business blogging secrets revealed
 This survey is done in 2014 by [Curata](http://www.curata.com/), a content marketing software company.
 Following data is taken from a suvey where they've questioned 428 marketers.

-* 80% of marketers are using blogging as part of their content marketing tactics.
+* **80%** of marketers are using blogging as part of their content marketing tactics.
+* **56%** of leading business bloggers are hiring additional resources in the next 12 months (of 2015).
+* Business bloggers’ greatest priority is creating a strategy, followed by the need to measure impact of the blog on their organization’s success.

 ## Linkedin B2B content marketing report
 [Here](http://www.slideshare.net/hschulze/b2b-content-marketing-report-40688285) you can find the link to the survey from 2014.
 With 600 respondents consisting of marketing professionals.
 In every survey you find that metrics about ROI (Return On Investment) is a big challenge which few say they are able to.
 One key finding perhaps interesting for us: